Air Supply gets me.

 Last summer I wrote a post about these cute little frames I found at Dollar Tree here.

-They turned out really cute and I ended up using them on my summer mantel too and got a lot of great comments on these babies.
-After summer though, they ended up in my basement on my craft shelf (where my cool projects go to
+I ended up using them on my summer mantel and got a lot of great comments on these guys.

-I got this late summer for 50% off and put it aside bc I knew I could make something great with it.
+I got this late summer for 50% off and put it aside because I thought I could make something great with it.